Building Low-Cost Housing and Reducing High Interest Rates: An Analysis of Trump's Measures to Address the U.S. Housing Crisis

 Potential Policy Initiatives in a State of Emergency.

-If a national housing emergency is declared, the Trump administration may introduce three core measures: First, pressure the Federal Reserve to cut interest rates, using the excuse that "high interest rates harm the housing market," leveraging emergency powers to force the Fed to quickly lower rates and reduce mortgage interest—currently, the absolute burden of U.S. mortgage debt ranks first globally, making rate cuts a key demand to alleviate public pressure on home purchases; second, lower construction standards, "redefining" the standards for building materials and raw materials for affordable housing, essentially reducing construction standards to cut building costs—this move has been criticized by outsiders as promoting **"low-standard housing,"** posing serious safety risks; third, reduce or eliminate tariffs, exempting tariffs on some imported building materials to lower input construction costs.
-If a national housing emergency is declared, the Trump administration may introduce three core measures: First, pressure the Federal Reserve to cut interest rates, using the excuse that "high interest rates harm the housing market," leveraging emergency powers to force the Fed to quickly lower rates and reduce mortgage interest—currently, the absolute burden of U.S. mortgage debt ranks first globally, making rate cuts a key demand to alleviate public pressure on home purchases; second, lower construction standards, "redefining" the standards for building materials and raw materials for affordable housing, essentially reducing construction standards to cut building costs—this move has been criticized by outsiders as promoting **"low-standard housing,"** posing serious safety risks; third, reduce or eliminate tariffs, exempting tariffs on some imported building materials to lower input construction costs.
+If a national housing emergency is declared, the Trump administration may introduce three core measures: First, pressure the Federal Reserve to lower interest rates, using high interest rates harming the housing market as an excuse, and leveraging emergency powers to force the Fed to quickly cut rates, thereby reducing mortgage rates—currently, the absolute burden of U.S. mortgage payments ranks first globally, making rate cuts a key demand to alleviate public pressure on home purchases; second, lower construction standards, redefining material and raw material standards for affordable housing, essentially reducing construction standards to cut building costs.
+This move has been criticized by outsiders as promoting **low-standard housing**, posing serious safety risks; third, reduce tariffs, exempting tariffs on some imported building materials to lower input construction costs.

 The core objective of this series of measures is to address the issue of excessively high construction costs for affordable housing and to break the deadlock where developers are unwilling to participate in construction due to lack of profitability.
 The core objective of this series of measures is to address the issue of excessively high construction costs for affordable housing and to break the deadlock where developers are unwilling to participate in construction due to lack of profitability.